fhammerschmidt/textbook/BUILDING.md

-# How to Create the Textbook Environment
+# How to Create the Conda Textbook Environment

 - Install
   [Miniconda3 for Python 3.9](https://docs.conda.io/en/latest/miniconda.html).